-Choosing the right funding opportunity for your project
+Funding opportunities – choosing the right one for your project

-Choosing the right funding opportunity for your project
+Funding opportunities – choosing the right one for your project

 Confident you have a well-honed project idea and that your organisation is ‘funding ready’?
 (See also Yellow Bird’s earlier article Looking for funding: it all starts with your project idea.)
 You can now start the process of identifying the right support.